Reputation Management

 Fake Reviews

-Purchasing fake reviews or having staff post them carries severe consequences — platform penalties, legal exposure, and public reputation destruction when discovered.
+Purchasing fake reviews carries severe consequences platform penalties, legal exposure, and reputation destruction when discovered.
+In contrast, genuine reviews built through legitimate patient experiences hold up under any scrutiny.

 ✕ The Mistake